 This seminar is for students of the College of Law who wish to take part in the Gale Moot Competition.
 The Gale Moot is held annually and attracts teams from law schools across Canada.
-Historically, the Gale Cup Moot has been held at Osgoode Hall in Toronto, but it is likely that the 2023 moot will be held in Ottawa, Ontario.
+Historically, the Gale Cup Moot has been held in either Toronto or Ottawa.
 The case argued by the students is a recent Supreme Court decision in the criminal/constitutional law area.
 The students are responsible for the preparation of both an Appellant's factum and a Respondent's factum, and will participate in multiple practice moots prior to the competition.
 The number of moots participated in the competition will depend on how far the team advances in the competition.
 The final two rounds will be judged by three judges which historically has included a current Justice from the Supreme Court of Canada.
 Every fourth year the winner of the Gale Moot is Canada's representative in the Commonwealth Moot.